-It can be challenging to schedule shooting times with the homeowners and real estate agent, so you may be assigned to photograph during odd hours.
+It can be challenging to schedule shooting times with the homeowners and real estate agents, so you may be assigned to photograph during odd hours.

 Shooting high-quality real estate photography after sunset or in the dark requires more equipment and editing than daytime sessions, so be sure you have all the specifics before giving your client your final price.

 Assume you photograph a home that will sell for more than $1 million.
 In that situation, your real estate photography pricing should reflect that—depending on the worth of the real estate listing, your fees could range from roughly $200 to closer to $500.